Investing in America Explained for Immigrants: A Beginner’s Guide

 - After 30 years: approximately $50,313

-Your original $5,000 grew to more than $50,000 over 30 years without any additional contributions — simply through the compounding of returns.
+Your original $5,000 grew to more than $50,000 over 30 years — without any additional contributions.
+Simply through the compounding of returns.

 Person A ends with approximately $702,000.
 Person B ends with approximately $298,000.

-The Basics of How Investing Works in Practice
+How Investing Works in Practice

 Brokerage Accounts

-Brokerages in the United States include companies like Fidelity, Vanguard, Charles Schwab, and digital platforms like Robinhood and others.
-These companies provide the technology and legal infrastructure that allows you to buy and sell investments.
+Brokerages in the United States include companies like Fidelity, Vanguard, and Charles Schwab, as well as digital platforms like Robinhood.
+These companies provide the technology and legal infrastructure that allows you to invest.
+Opening a brokerage account is similar to opening a bank account — you provide personal information, verify your identity, and fund the account.

 What You Can Buy

-Why Index Funds Are the Most Important Concept for Beginners
+Why Index Funds Matter Most for Beginners

 If there is one investing concept that has transformed the ability of ordinary people to build wealth, it is the index fund.

-An index fund solves this problem elegantly.
+An index fund solves this elegantly.

 Instead of betting on individual companies, an index fund buys a tiny piece of every company in a given index — for example, all 500 companies in the S&P 500.
 When you invest in an S&P 500 index fund, you own a small piece of 500 of the largest companies in the United States.